What does Booting an Application mean?

 - Provides a list of default

-If using this as a standalone component without the BootMixin
+If using this as a standalone component without the BootMixin, you will need

 app.component(BootComponent);